-Derivative financial instruments are utilized by NorthPoint as part of its electricity trading activities.
-All derivative contracts are recognized as a financial asset or a financial liability on the trade date.
+Derivative financial instruments, utilized by NorthPoint as part of its electricity trading activities, are recognized as a financial asset or a financial liability on the trade date.
+All derivative financial instruments are classified as FVTPL and recorded at fair value on the statement of financial position as risk management assets and liabilities.
+If there is a difference between the fair value at initial recognition and the transaction price, the day one gain is deferred and amortized into profit or loss over the term of the contract.
+Subsequent changes in the fair value of these derivative financial instruments are recognized in the statement of loss.
 NorthPoint has chosen not to designate its derivative instruments as hedges.
-As such, all derivative financial instruments are classified as fair value through profit or loss.
-They are recorded at fair value on the statement of financial position as risk management assets and liabilities with subsequent changes in fair value recognized in the statement of income in unrealized market value adjustments.